Make Cannabis Safe Again

 THC potency has gone up by 500% since The Summer of Love

-Since the 1960s, when cannabis in global pop culture was associated with the mythical “Summer of Love” in 1969, the “potency” (its percentage of THC) has increased by around 500%.
-Over the last two decades, cannabis potency has on average, doubled worldwide, and even more so in the United States.
+Since the 1960s—when cannabis became a symbol of counterculture during the “Summer of Love”—the THC potency of the plant has increased by around 500%.
+Over the past two decades, cannabis potency has doubled on average worldwide, with even more dramatic increases in the United States.

-Encouragingly, it appears that increasing the CBD dose does not influence the pleasurable effects of THC.
+Encouragingly, studies suggest that increasing CBD content does not diminish the pleasurable effects of THC.

 Below are experts from the study "Can we make cannabis safer?”
 Administered by King’s College in London, UK